 - Wear clothing that does not leave areas of the body exposed to the cold

 You should team up with another worker to look after each other while working during extreme weather conditions.
 This buddy system will allow you to alert each other to symptoms of cold stress injuries before they become too severe.

-The premier Pennsylvania construction injury attorneys at The Law Offices of Michael T. van der Veen fight for just compensation if you have been the victim of a cold-weather related injury on the job.
+The premier Pennsylvania construction injury attorneys at van der Veen, O’Neill, Hartshorn, and Levin fight for just compensation if you have been the victim of a cold-weather related injury on the job.
 Contact our office to schedule a free initial consultation to learn more about your rights and the process necessary for filing a claim.
 Call us anytime at (215) 515-6892 to schedule an appointment, or you can use our convenient contact form on our website.